terraform-aws-modules/terraform-aws-rds-aurora/examples/serverless/README.md

-# Aurora Serverless Example
+# Serverless Example

-Configuration in this directory creates a set of RDS Aurora serverless resources for both PostgreSQL and MySQL.
+Configuration in this directory creates Aurora serverless clusters for both PostgreSQL and MySQL.

 ## Usage